iterative/katacoda-scenarios/get-started/params-metrics-plots/01-add-parameters.md

 `project/params.yaml`{{open}}

 In this scenario, we'll update the pipeline to see the effects of changes in these variables.
-DVC has _first class support_ for parameters used in experimentation.
+DVC has _first-class support_ for parameters used in experimentation.
 It can track the parameter changes defined in YAML, JSON, TOML, or Python files and run the affected stages.